 In 2015, the Faculty Senate approved a program revision that aligns the EDTC program with new educational technology standards issued by both ISTE and AECT.

 National Educational Technology Standards

 Both the ISTE and AECT standards are informed by a knowledge base of books and articles from the scholarly literature on educational technology.
 This theoretical grounding in scholarship fits the School of Education’s view of its faculty and students as reflective practitioners who learn from the experience of others in developing their own reflective practice.
 Appropriate readings from the ISTE and AECT knowledge bases are assigned and interwoven throughout the various courses in the EDTC program.
-Follow these links to see the standards:

-Additional information on national standards is available here.
+- Additional information on national standards